 Andre works on prey-predator relationships and interactions with their environment using little penguins as an ecological model.
 Together with collaborators, they have been using more sensitive variables such as foraging efficiency, presence/absence of thermoclines, foraging-trip-duration, isotopic niche analysis, fractal diving analysis and new spatial-temporal scales to detect penguins' response to environmental changes.
-His research produced over 70 scientific papers in peer-reviewed journals, mainly on little penguins at sea.
-Andre is on the editorial board of PLoS ONE and Heliyon, past editor of the Australasian Seabird Group Bulletin, current a steering committee member of the IUCN Penguin Specialist Group and affiliated to the Monash University.
+His research produced over 100 scientific papers in peer-reviewed journals, mainly on little penguins at sea.
+Andre is on the editorial board of PLoS ONE and section editor of PLos Climate, past editor of the Australasian Seabird Group Bulletin, current a steering committee member of the IUCN Penguin Specialist Group and adjunct Associate Professor to the Monash University.
 See also interview at ABC Meet the Scientist.

 Phone: + 61 (3) 59512849